 But are cool roof coatings really the best answer to cooling woes?
-Maybe not, according to a new study from Stanford University.
-Their researchers found that while cool roof coatings do reduce cooling loads for home interiors, they may not actually be the best thing for the environment.
-That’s because reflective surfaces can actually reduce area cloudiness, leading to an increase in sunny conditions in densely populated areas.
-And that actually speeds up global warming.
+A study from Stanford University found that while cool roof coatings do reduce cooling loads for home interiors, they may not actually be the best for the environment.
+That’s because reflective surfaces can actually reduce area cloudiness, leading to an increase in sunny conditions in densely populated areas—which actually speeds up global warming.

-Let’s take a look at cool roof coatings, what they’re made out of, which homes stand to benefit most from these controversial materials—and which ones would be better off passing them by.
+Let’s take a look at cool roof coatings below.
+We’ll discuss what they’re made out of, which homes stand to benefit most from these controversial materials, and which homes would be better off passing them by.

 Which Kind of Cool Roof Coating Is Best?

-Cool roof paint comes in two different forms: cementitious coatings, made up of concrete and ceramic particles dissolved in white acrylic paint, and elastomer coatings, which contain additional polymers to keep the coatings less brittle and more water-resistant.
-In fact, since cool roofs can draw humidity, in turn promoting the growth of algae and mold, it’s standard practice not to apply cementitious coatings on surfaces that haven’t been first prepped with a waterproof solution.
+Cool roof paint comes in two different forms.
+Cementitious coatings are made up of concrete and ceramic particles dissolved in white acrylic paint.
+Elastomer coatings contain additional polymers to keep the coatings less brittle and more water-resistant.
+In fact, since cool roofs can draw humidity—in turn promoting the growth of algae and mold—it’s standard practice not to apply cementitious coatings on surfaces that haven’t been first prepped with a waterproof solution.

-All cool roof coatings improve the solar reflectance of your roof’s surfaces, in turn adding up to an energy savings on your cooling bills.
+All cool roof coatings improve the solar reflectance of your roof’s surfaces, in turn resulting in lower electric bills.
 Many also contain UV-resistant materials, which can potentially increase the lifespan of your roof.
 Double win!

 Is Your Roof Right for Cool Roof Coatings?

-And based on the newest research from Stanford, you shouldn’t use cool roof coatings if you live in a very densely populated area.
-Painting your roof with these materials in urban spaces could raise the heat island index, adding up to very bad news for the environment.
+Based on the Stanford research, you shouldn’t use cool roof coatings if you live in a very densely populated area.
+Painting your roof with these materials in urban spaces could raise the heat island index, resulting in bad news for the environment.